Funding for adult education

 The European Social Fund (ESF) is a central funding tool for non-formal adult education in Europe.
 Adult education contributes to supporting the objectives of the ESF, and in turn, the ESF supports adult education in a number of ways.

 Adult education supports and promotes the implementation of the objectives of the ESF by providing transversal and generic skills.
-These skills lead to an improved access to employment, and what is more, to the creation of better employment opportunities and new ways of working.
+These skills lead to improved access to employment, and what is more, to the creation of better employment opportunities and new ways of working.

 Adult education can also improve the adaptability of workers to new work environments and needs.
 It promotes social inclusion and reaches out to those who are furthest away from learning.
 It creates links between people, communities and the labour market and fosters the ongoing development of human resources and long-term employment.
-This helps to make the EU 2020 strategy for “generating smart, sustainable and inclusive growth in the EU” a reality.